-The ground floor comprises of external tenant storage and ancillary accommodation which is accessed from communal areas - See attachment: Ancillary accommodation consists of staff office/cleaners office, laundry and x3 service risers enclosure, mains electrical enclosure and water pump rooms.
+The ground floor comprises of external tenant storage and ancillary accommodation which is accessed from communal areas.
+Ancillary accommodation consists of a caretakers office, cleaners office, laundry, store rooms and x5 service riser enclosures.
 There are two escape stairs which provides access to open air via single final exits doors which open in the direction of travel.
-Accessed externally on the ground floor is the refuse collection point (bin store).
+Accessed externally on the ground floor are the refuse collection points (bin store).
+22291-CAMB2-01A-22291-CAMB2-00.pdf 1.11.

-Photo 4

-22291-GRTS3-01-Aprov1-22291-GRTS3-00.pdf

-1.11.
 General description of flats:

-Residential flats are a mix of single and two bed occupancies whereby all habitable rooms discharge onto the internal hallway.
+Residential flats are single and two bed occupancies whereby all habitable rooms discharge onto the internal hallway.
 Means of escape within flats are typical of diagram 3.3 of ADB B1 which does not require flats to have a protected internal hallway.
 This principle was based on limiting travel distances to circa 9m which in turn reduces the chance that residents could become trapped in the event of a fire.
-Additionally, cooking facilities are remote from the entrance door and do not prejudice the escape route from any point in the flat.
 1.12.
 General description of means of escape: